"Pink Martini, Tom Waits, Amy Winehouse and Kate Bush walk into a ... festival"

 "Kate Thomas you certainly have a style of your own" - MEL WATSON, PHOENIX FM

 Kate is also a co-host on a new, highly accessible, fun and eclectic online music & arts show called FLAT50 TV working with promoter and label Flat50.
-Kate also had the opportunity to work with MIDEM this year (2019) interviewing delegates with their social media team.
+Excitingly MIDEM asked Kate to work alongside their social media team this year (2019) interviewing delegates at their music conference in Cannes.
+Not such a bad job chatting to people in the sun right?!
+See you there next year!

 Want to know more?
 Check out #StoryTime